sustrik/libmill/README.md

 The project also contains library of elementary coroutines (timers, network I/O et c.) that can be used to build more complex functionality.

-WARNING: THIS PROJECT IS UNDER DEVELOPMENT!
-DO NOT USE YET!

 ## Prerequisites

 * Install Ruby